 Travel will be overland only locally around cities.
 Otherwise we travel by short domestic flights between regional centers.

-See brochure for details including domestic flights, single supplements, and extension tours
+See brochure for details about fees including domestic flights, single supplements, and extension tours.

 Gold: 5% discount